cjteeter/cjteeter.github.io/_posts/2017-06-28-platoon-advantage-missing-injury-roster-flexibility.md

 - Pitching
 ---

-This week at BP Boston I wrote about how the Red Sox have had the [platoon advantage](http://www.baseball-reference.com/bullpen/Platoon) -- that is, opposite-handed batter-pitcher matchups -- the second least often of any team in major league baseball.
+This week at BP Boston I wrote about how the Red Sox have had the <a href = "http://www.baseball-reference.com/bullpen/Platoon" target = "_blank"> platoon advantage</a> -- that is, opposite-handed batter-pitcher matchups -- the second least often of any team in major league baseball.
 Gaining the platoon advantage often can have a real benefit on a team's performance.
 Ideally on offense you are getting a lot of plate appearances with your batters hitting against pitchers who throw with the opposite hand from the way they swing (i.e., RHB v LHP, LHB v RHP), and on defense you are managing to prevent opposing offenses from getting those situations (i.e., many same-handed matchups: RHP v RHB, LHP v LHB).
 But the Red Sox have not been able to get these situations very often this season.